Why paid distribution requires top quality content in order to succeed

 Take another look at those Google Analytics figures and take pride in average article dwell times approaching 2 mins or more – it’s not so bad that 80-90% of your audience has discovered your content via paid distribution if they then stay and read it!

-And more importantly, stop obsessing about bounce rates – especially if you’ve no CTA or contextual strategy for your audience to stop and look around your site for a while.
-The bulk of your users have probably landed on the article they intended to read and having read it, they’ve left satisfied and possibly have no more time at that moment to take any more you have to offer in.
+And more importantly, stop obsessing about bounce rates – especially if you’ve no CTA or contextual strategy to encourage your audience to stop and look around your site for a while.
+The bulk of your users have probably landed on the article they intended to read, and having read it, they’ve left satisfied and possibly have no more time at that moment to take in the other things you have to offer.

-Having provided worthy content satisfaction with no strings attached can very often lead to multiple repeat engagements; especially if your brand content channel is starting to appear regularly in the social feeds of the users’ peer groups that you’re aiming to attract.
+Having provided content satisfaction with no strings attached can very often lead to multiple repeat engagements, especially if your brand content channel is starting to appear regularly in the social feeds of the users’ peer groups that you’re aiming to attract.
 Those links that appear in social timelines, whether paid to be there or not, are valuable identifiers of quality content that a user may have come across before.
-So be sure to give them every opportunity to recognise the origin of the content they may choose to click on and drive up your repeat visitors.
+So be sure to give them every opportunity to recognise the origin of the content they may choose to click on, to help drive up your repeat visits.

-It’s still true of most marketing, which is ultimately driving sales leads that most potential customers need to be engaged successfully by a brand between 10-15 times before they become a paid up customer.
-But there are ways to drive this number down as well as speed things up!
+It’s still true of most marketing that ultimately drives sales that customers typically need to be successfully engaged by a brand between 10-15 times before they become a paid up customer.
+But there are ways to drive this number down and speed things up!

 That Media Thing takes what it learns from its audience discovery phase to create highly targeted paid distribution.
-This highly focused approach creates multiple engagements and coupled with a well-informed audience affinity we ensure that those content engagements hit their mark.
-The aim is to not only drive down the number of requisite brand engagements but to also reduce the time-frame in which a potential customer is on board with the brand.
+This highly focused approach creates multiple engagements, and coupled with a well-informed audience affinity, ensures those content engagements hit their mark.
+The aim is to not only drive down the number of requisite brand engagements, but to also reduce the time-frame in which a potential customer is on board with the brand.